Loujin12/Gomez---ITELEC2C---Lab-Act-2/README.md

-Note: run "npm install" first in the terminal, then "npm start" to run the app
+Note: run "npm install" first in the terminal, then "npm start" to run the app.
+Thank you!

 # Getting Started with Create React App